waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Outcome:** The current was still 'much too fast!'.
 - **Conclusion:** Hypothesis denied.
 A single boulder is not enough.
 - **New Plan:** Return to B3F and systematically push the remaining boulders at (6, 15), (9, 15), and (10, 15) into their adjacent holes, testing the current after each one.
-- **Boulder Pushing Anomaly:** The game's behavior for player movement after pushing a boulder appears inconsistent.
+- **Boulder Pushing Mechanic (Confirmed Inconsistent):** The game's behavior for player movement after pushing a boulder is inconsistent.
 Sometimes the player moves into the boulder's old space, and sometimes they remain stationary.
-My documented rule that the player always remains stationary is incorrect.
-This requires further observation to determine the exact mechanic.
+This has been observed multiple times and is a confirmed mechanic of the puzzle, not a bug.
+The exact conditions determining the outcome are still unknown.

 ## E. Seafoam Islands Current Puzzle (B4F)
 - **Hypothesis (Attempt 1 - from agent):** Falling through the open hole at (7, 17) on B3F will stop the strong water current on B4F.